Interviewing for a Position at a Real Estate Firm

 - If part of a franchise, are there local or regional training sessions for new agents?
 If so, who pays for the training?

 - How many new agents has the firm hired during the past year?
 How many of those agents are still with the firm?
-A revolving door of agents alerts you that something isn't quite right.
+A revolving door of agents is a red flag.

 - Are all agents scheduled for floor duty, and if so, how often?